 - All calculated GPAs of 3.0 or higher (on a 4.0 scale).*

 - A completed application submitted to NursingCAS.

 - A brief Rush supplemental application.

 - Official transcripts from all accredited institutions of higher education attended, regardless of whether a degree was earned.

 - Substantive personal essay statement.

-- Graduate Record Examination (GRE) scores, if required.
+- Graduate Record Examination (GRE) scores,

 - TOEFL (Test of English as a Foreign Language) scores, if required.